Akron-class airship: Engines and gas cells

 Unlike in previous airship designs, the new US ships, with their triple keels and using helium rather than hydrogen, were designed to have their engine compartments installed within the hull, rather than having external power cars, which had the benefits of easier access to the engines and reduced drag in flight.
 Each of the eight Maybach VL-2 12-cylinder gasoline-powered engines was capable of 560 hp, with the propeller shafts attached being rotatable, allowing forward and reverse thrust, and downward thrust to assist in landing.
-The ships had installed a total of twelve gas cells made of gelatin-latex fabric, each containing 541,660 cuft of helium.
+The ships had installed a total of twelve gas cells made of gelatin-latex fabric, each containing 541,660 ft3 of helium.

 One compromise that had to be reached over the placement of the engines was that they were mounted in a straight line.
 Most airships of the period had their engines mounted at different heights along the length of the hull, which allowed each propeller to operate in relatively "clean" air that had not been displaced by the propeller in front.
 However, attempting to re-engineer the structure of the hull to try and stagger the placement of the engines was seen as both adding too much weight and being too complex.

 Akron, as originally built, was fitted with 18 ft two-bladed, fixed-pitch wooden propellers to each of her engines but, in June 1932, was modified to be fitted with new, three-bladed, variable pitch metal propellers.
 These new propellers were fitted to Macon as standard while it was under construction, increasing the ship's fuel efficiency.
 This, combined with design improvements that removed some hull protrusions (improving the aerodynamics) and a reduction of her overall dead weight by as much as 4 ST, led to it achieving a speed of 75.6 kn during speed trials in August 1933, more than 3 knots faster than the maximum speed requirement specified by the Navy, and 6 knots faster than Akrons best recorded speed of 69 kn.